Blog cover of "How to Read Cases Effectively in the Philippines: A Law Student’s Guide"

 Date of Decision

-Take note of the date of a Decision, since it may be an old one — the rules embodied therein may have already been superseded by subsequent and newer case law.
+Take note of the date of a Decision, since it may be an old one — the rules embodied therein may have already been superseded by newer case law.

 Parties